xak2000/nomad/website/source/docs/job-specification/index.html.md

 }
 ```

-Note that starting with Nomad 0.10, the `service` stanza can also be specified at the group level.
+Note that starting with Nomad 0.10, the `service` block can also be specified at the group level.
 This
 allows job specification authors to create and register services with Consul Connect support.
 A service
-stanza specified at the group level must include a [connect][] stanza, like the following snippet.
+block specified at the group level must include a [connect][] block, like the following snippet.

 ```hcl
 service {